 You deserve, as much as anyone else, to be happy and doing something that you love.

-In Not in Love with Your Job: Make a Plan, I continue this journey by showing you how to break the dream down into steps to create a plan of action.
+In Not in Love with Your Job: Make a Plan, I continue this conversation by showing you how to break your dream down into steps to create a plan of action.

 A dream written down with a date becomes a goal.